jackmitch/libsoc/static-docs/docs/index.md

 ### SoC Support

-If your SoC exposes it's I/O subsystems using the generic Linux kernel interfaces then yes, libsoc supports your SoC!
+If your SoC exposes its I/O subsystems using the generic Linux kernel interfaces then yes, libsoc supports your SoC!

 ### Language Support